 External beam radiation for prostate cancer kills cancer cells by destroying the genetic material that controls how cells grow and divide.
-Healthy cells in the beam's path also are affected by external beam radiation therapy, resulting in side effects.
+Healthy cells in the beam's path also are affected by the radiation, resulting in side effects.
+The goal of treatment is to destroy the cancerous cells while sparing as much of the normal surrounding tissue as possible.

 Your doctor may recommend external beam radiation for prostate cancer as an option at different times during your cancer treatment and for different reasons, including: